A Meditation on Vultures

 Jealousy vs. Envy

-So if you 'see a purty car and sure want one like it' and it's accompanied by you feeling offended by the person who owns it -- you're Jealous but not Envious.
+So if you see a purty car and sure want one like it and it's accompanied by you feeling offended by the person who owns it -- you're Jealous but not Envious.
 But if you see that car and want that one, and want that other person to not have it, then you're suffering Envy.
+This is a very technical distinction, which may not always be present in various texts but I use it to describe two different types of ill desire.

 Scripture on Envy

 Aaron and Miriam experience Envy at Moses while in the wilderness (Numbers 12).
 There Moses' own brother and sister are insulted that Moses has married a Cushite woman, an Ethiopian.
 You might consider this something akin to a modern form of racism.
 They are offended at Moses speaking to God and ruling Israel in his station over Israel.
-In response God gives Miriam leprosy and says, "If her father had but spit in her face, should she not be shamed" (Num 12:14).
+In response, God gives Miriam leprosy and says, "If her father had but spit in her face, should she not be shamed seven days?"
+(Num 12:14).
 Our Father is not impressed by Envy, even in one of his own daughters.

 Patristics on Envy